 48 Hours Kāpiti Coast

-A view inside of an art gallery.
+Interior view of a white-walled art gallery.

 Panoramic views across the ocean, endless sandy beaches, delightful small villages dotted with art galleries, boutiques and cafes, plenty of outdoor activities and world-class accommodation options – it's no wonder Kāpiti Coast is turning into a holiday destination for lots of folks well beyond the capital region.